Macmillan1411/Clean-work/README.md

-personal project : website for a company that provides cleaning services
+A website for a company that provides cleaning services